 Also known as by-products, these plant materials don’t need to be disposed of.
 Instead, they can be sold as cow feed.
-This also helps farmers and other businesses save a great deal of money as they don’t have to pay for by-products’ disposal anymore.
+This also helps farmers and other businesses save a lot of money as they don’t have to pay for by-products’ disposal anymore.

-Plant by-products are also made when grains are used to produce fuel-ethanol, brew alcohol, or extracting oil.
-During the process, the vital nutrients, including proteins, sugar, and fat, are removed from the grains, but what remains is the by-products that can be conveniently fed to cows.
+Plant by-products are also made when grains are used to produce fuel ethanol, brew alcohol, or extract oil.
+The vital nutrients, including proteins, sugar, and fat, are removed from the grains during the process, but what remains are the by-products that are fed to cows.

 The four compartments’ efficient action and the bacteria in the rumen make these by-products edible for cows.
-This is why farmers and dairy staff can manage their herds for a beneficial production of milk and meat for human consumption.
+This is why farmers and dairy staff can manage their herds for beneficial milk and meat production for human consumption.